genealogy-clusiau/genealogy-tree/README.md

   View the redacted public tree at
   <https://genealogy-clusiau.github.io/genealogy-tree/>

-- **Builder documentation:**
+- **Documentation:**
-  View the builder docs at
+  View the docs at
   <https://genealogy-clusiau.github.io/genealogy-tree/>

 - **GEDCOM source data:**
-  See the redacted GEDCOM files in `ged/`.
+  See the private GEDCOM files in `ged/`.
+  The hand-edited source of truth is `ged/data.ged`.
   Do not publish raw GEDCOM files directly unless they have been reviewed for living/private individuals.

-## How to add or correct information

-1. Open an issue describing the correction, or
-2. Edit `data.ged` directly and open a pull request, or
-3. If you're not comfortable with GitHub, contact **[Denise Case]** and they'll make the edit for you.

-Please cite a source for any correction (a document, a person's recollection with their name/date, etc.) so we can track provenance - genealogy accuracy depends on it.

 ## Developer